krzkaczor/Typechain-example/README.md

 yarn deploy-smartcontracts     # here get dumbcontract address
 ```

-Grab dumbcontract address from truffle output and select one of the available in testrpc accounts and put it in `src/example.ts` as `dumbContractAddress` and `.
+Grab dumbcontract address from truffle output and select one of the available in testrpc accounts and put it in `src/example.ts` as `dumbContractAddress` and `accountAddress`.

 ```
 yarn build  # build ts application with webpack